-The TechCrunch Survey of Tech Startup Hubs in England and Wales – TechCrunch
+The TechCrunch Survey of tech startup hubs in England and Wales – TechCrunch

 Over the next few weeks, we will ask entrepreneurs in these cities to talk about their ecosystems, in their own words.
 For this survey we are interested in startup hubs in England and Wales.
 (Scotland will follow, and Northern Ireland is here).

-So this is your chance to put your cities on the Techcrunch Map!
+So this is your chance to put your cities on the TechCrunch Map!

-We’re like to hear from founders and investors.
+We’d like to hear from founders and investors.
 We are particularly interested in hearing from diverse founders and investors.
 These are our humble suggestions for the cities we’d most like to hear from:

 If you are a tech startup founder or investor in one of the above cities please fill out the survey form here.